Ernawaty2024/Citi_Bike_Viz/README.md

 - Data Visualization & Analysis:

   - Unexpected Phenomena Discovery: Using exploratory data analysis (EDA), two unexpected phenomena were identified within the dataset.
 Visualizations were created to illustrate these phenomena.

+      Two phenomena identified are:
+    1. Variation in Bike Usage Based on Membership Type:

+        The analysis reveals distinct patterns in bike usage between electric bikes and classic bikes across different membership types.
+This includes variations in peak usage hours, ride duration, and seasonal trends for each membership category (annual members vs. casual riders).
+For instance, classic bike users consistently outnumber electric bike users, and there are clear distinctions in how different user groups prefer certain types of bikes.

+    2. Geographic and Socioeconomic Influence on Bike Usage:
+        Another phenomenon relates to the geographic distribution of rides and how socioeconomic factors, such as household income, influence bike usage.
+The dashboards suggest that stations located in higher-income areas tend to see more Citi Bike activity, while lower-income areas exhibit moderate usage.
+There is also a notable correlation between bike usage and proximity to public transit hubs, which suggests that Citi Bikes are often used as a last-mile commuting option.

   - Station Popularity Fluctuations: Dynamic maps were created to show how bike station popularity changed over time, with zip code data overlaid to contextualize usage based on geographic and socioeconomic factors.